Vaccine rollout is a much-needed win for UK after bungling its pandemic response - KTVZ

 “She wanted my contacts.
 She knew that I knew everybody in the industry,” Bates, a lobbyist who heads the UK BioIndustry Association, told CNN.
 “Kate Bingham said to me, ‘we’ve never made a vaccine that’s worked against a human coronavirus.
 This is a long shot.'”

-Compelled by a sense of national duty in a time of crisis, Bates agreed to put his day job on hold.
-The position was unpaid.
+Compelled by a sense of national duty in a time of crisis, Bates agreed to help.

 By that time, the British government had one of the highest national death tolls globally, having dragged its feet to impose lockdown restrictions, shown reluctance to enforce rules and following futile attempts to track and trace the spread of the virus.
 Its border was also still wide open, and the government was throwing money at a rotating cast of private sector consultants to secure basic personal protective equipment (PPE) — an effort that appeared more successful at generating controversy than securing supplies.

-Note: A previous version of this story stated that Steve Bates was not paid for his role on the taskforce.
-It has been updated to clarify that the UK government did compensate Bates’ organization for his time spent on the taskforce.